 Bio-Statement

 After earning an MA in Applied Art History and an MFA in Painting from the University of South Carolina in 1980, I served on the faculties of Lyon College in Batesville, AR, and Barry University in Miami, FL.
 In 1985 I became director of the Waterworks Visual Arts Center in Salisbury, NC and five years later the director of Winthrop University Galleries in Rock Hill, SC.
-I served as chair of Fine Arts for 10 years before leaving Winthrop in 2017.
-I currently live in Durham, NC, where I have established a studio.
+I served as chair of Fine Arts for10 years before leaving Winthrop in 2017.
+I currently live in Durham, NC.

 See CV here.